-You’re going to have to wait a little bit longer to get your hands on Bulletstorm developer People Can Fly’s new shoot ‘em up.
-The Outriders release date is now set for the holiday period, 2020.
-The original launch was pencilled in for this summer.
-There’s no need to panic, though, as it just comes down to forward planning.
+Bulletstorm developer People Can Fly’s new shoot ‘em up, Outriders, now has a firm release date set.
+It’s been delayed out of the 2020 holiday season to February 2, 2021, according to a new post on the Square Enix blog.
+The original launch had been pencilled in for this summer.
 Speaking to PCGamesN, studio head Sebastian Wojciechowski explains that the developer thought it was wise to release the new game just after the PS5 and Xbox Series X launched, rather than just before.

 “There is always a publishing schedule, and there’s always a schedule for hardware launch, so we had to feed into this,” he tells us.
 “The good thing is that we agreed with Square [Enix] that if you want to launch a brand new original IP, it’s always better to do it with the next generation of technology.”